 Assignment contracts are primarily used by real estate investors.
 The contract allows the property owner to give the investor the right to buy the property.
 The investor can sell the right to purchase to another party (the end buyer) for an assignment fee.
 The end buyer will complete the purchase and acquisition of the property.

 The best accounting software for your real estate business depends on a number of factors like the type of business you’re in and the size of your company.
+Maybe you want to integrate with an existing real estate brokerage software.
 Larger companies may need a robust solution that manages basic accounting in addition to agents, real estate transactions, and contracts.
 Small businesses might need a reliable accounting system that helps them move away from Excel spreadsheets for more accurate income and expense tracking.

 Some popular accounting software options for the real estate industry include: